Living On A Budget

 Fast forward to this time last year and we accomplished our goal!
 Transitioning our budget from two incomes to one has taken some getting used to, but with a lot of discipline and a little sacrifice, we are loving it!
-Today I thought I’d lay it all out there and share our top 12 tips for how we are
+Today I thought I’d lay it all out there and share our top 12 budget tips living on one income.

 My hope is that this post will encourage you to take a look at your own finances and see how you can save more and spend less.
 (This post is full of a lots of information so if you don’t have time to read it now pin it to your budget board to read later!)

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

 We are so excited that we were able to accomplish our goal and if our tips can help someone else, even better!
 So if you’re ready to spend less, save more, pay off debts, and end the year in a better financial place than where you started – keep reading!

 We keep our emergency fund in a savings account that is readily available, but we never take money out for non-emergencies!
 (Tip: if you are still growing your emergency fund, setup automatic deposits from your paychecks so you don’t even have a chance to spend that money.)

 Ok, that’s a lie… we use an online spreadsheet, not paper.
 But let me tell you – this is a GAME.
 CHANGER.
 Without tracking every dollar, it is impossible to have a balanced budget.
-That’s why we created this super simple, customize-able spreadsheet that you can download for FREE!
+That’s why we created a super simple, customize-able spreadsheet that you can download for FREE!

 When you download the spreadsheet, you’ll see a list of instructions explaining how to customize it to fit your personal budget.
 Obviously ours will look a little different from yours, so we setup this downloadable spreadsheet with some generic categories and amounts to give you an idea of how it works.
 Edit the cells using Microsoft Excel or Google Drive, and save to reuse each month.